openswarm-eu/openswarm-eu.github.io/docs/10-codebase/20-capabilities/20-non_ros/160-BIFROST/index.md

 ## PoC Usage

+Since we can only carry out real tests to a limited extent in the real energy distribution system, or these have to be thoroughly tested beforehand before they can be applied, BIFROST provides the necessary virtual test bed.

 To allow hardware-related implementations, a so-called Reality Twin is also created, which makes it possible to connect the BIFROST used as a virtual testbed directly with components of the real world.
 This Reality Twin is currently being implemented...